micro/micro/README.md

 boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

 - **Plugins:** Micro is runtime and infrastructure agnostic.
 Each underlying building block service uses the Go Micro standard library to provide a pluggable foundation.
-We make it simple to use by pre-initialising of local use and the cloud.
+We make it simple to use by pre-initialising for local use and the cloud.

 ## Install